What Wrecks Us

 Once, during a visit to Stockholm, Sweden, I took two of my sons to a golf course an hour north of the city.
 Getting there was not easy without a car.
 It involved riding a train and a bus, then walking two miles through rural countryside.

-As it crested the hill behind us, we turned to watch man and machine race past, obviously going well over the posted limit.
+As it crested the hill behind us, we turned to watch man and machine race past, obviously going well over the posted speed limit.
 He seemed as surprised to see us as we were to see him.
 Turning away from the road, he stared at us as he passed, craning his neck.
 I imagine our bright clothing and golf bags were an odd sight in the middle of that remote place.

 Unfortunately, however, his lingering gaze caused him to lose control of the motorcycle.

-Miraculously, the man lived.
-As we ran toward him, he managed to get up, staggering toward us in shock.
-To this day, I do not know if the rider fully recovered from his significant injuries.
+Miraculously, the rider survived.
+As we ran toward him, he managed to stand up, staggering toward us in shock.
+To this day, I do not know whether he fully recovered from his significant injuries.
+But one thing I do know: if he had kept his eyes on the road, he would not have lost control.
+Losing sight of the most important thing for so long wrecked him.

 Spiritual crashes often show up as a kind of sinking, whether into negative emotions, relational conflict, exhaustion, or even self-sufficiency.
 The more we divert attention from God, the farther we spin away from him, spiraling toward trouble.

 In The Pursuit of God, A.W.
 Tozer explains that, in the Bible, "looking" and "believing" are the same thing.
 He concludes, "Faith is not a once-done act, but a continuous gaze of the heart at the Triune God."
-The Bible also urges us to fix our eyes always on Christ.
-The only way to not be wrecked by the hardships, suffering, and difficult people we encounter in life is by looking straight ahead to the God who made us, sustains us, and loves us.
-And yet, how we struggle to constantly rest our hearts and minds on him.
+The Bible urges us to fix our eyes always on Christ.
+The only way not to be wrecked by the hardships, suffering, and people we encounter is by looking straight ahead to the God who made us, sustains us, and loves us.

 Though we will never be able to fully control what appears along the road to heaven or how alluring or distracting those things will be, by the grace of God, we can decide where to look.
 In keeping our eyes always on him, we will not be shaken (Psalm 16:8).